Wilbur Plaugher

 Wilbur Plaugher (March 13, 1922 – January 2, 2018) was an American cowboy, rodeo clown and dog trainer.

 Life and career

 Plaugher was born in Ohio.
 At the age of four, he and his family moved to California.

+In 1974, Plaugher and steer-wrestling, calf-roping champion Mark Schricker formed the Fellowship of Christian Cowboys as a chapter of the pre-existing Fellowship of Christian Athletes.

 In 1982, Plaugher was named as ProRodeo Clown of the Year.

 In 1990, Plaugher was inducted into the ProRodeo Hall of Fame.

 Plaugher died on January 2, 2018, in Sanger, California, at the age of 95.